Covid 19 and Ebola

-Sierra Leone has been declared officially Ebola free.
-It was met with a mixture of sadness and celebration and things are now trying to get back to normal.
+Sierra Leone was declared officially Ebola free in February 2016.
+It was met with a mixture of sadness and celebration.
 The economy was badly hit, farm food supplies damaged, businesses closed.
 The youth who come to WAYout lost their ‘hustles’ and we are still providing one meal a day for them.
 WAYout stayed open throughout, unlike most youth organisations and we provided shelter during lockdowns and food support.
-There has been a small outbreak of Ebola this year, but we are all hoping it will be an isolated incident.
+Four years later we have the Corona Virus to face.

 On Sunday, 27th September, the last two known Ebola cases were discharged from hospital in Makeni.
 The new, and hopefully last, count down begins towards Ebola free status.

 WAYout was one of the few youth organisations in Sierra Leone to stay open throughout the Ebola crisis.
 The numbers of youth coming in daily rose and they were involved in awareness raising through music and films.
 Josta Hopps had a photograph published on the front page of the Observer (above) and Susan Kargbo won the Photoshop Ebola poster competition (above right).
 We have recorded 3 music tracks aimed at different audiences.
 Hip-hop Ebola by Black Street Family.
 WAYout Ebola Sensitisation Track and The Way group’s Ebola track.
 WAYout shot films for Street Child, which were broadcast on most major channels including BBC’s Newsnight, Pikin Paddy, about their Ebola children’s Unit and the UNFAO, focusing on the impact of Ebola on farmers.
 We have been running sessions on how you catch it, how you don’t catch it, symptoms and the importance of going to hospital as early as possible for treatment.

 We are planning a series of documentaries tackling the stigma survivors face and to help people deal with trauma.